 Add-ins: Walnuts, pecans, chocolate chips, blueberries, or raspberries would be super delicious.

 Zucchini: No zucchini?
 No problem!
-Try these banana oatmeal muffins instead!
+Try these Vegan Banana Oatmeal Muffins instead!

 This recipe has only been tested with the substitutions and variations listed above, so if you try any changes, I'd love to hear how it turned out in the comments!